zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/Lab3configure-cm/configure-cm.md

 The purpose of this lab is to show you how to configure Cloud Manager settings.

 In this lab, you will:
-* Upload SSH public keys
+* Upload SSH public key
 * Update My Oracle Support Credentials
 * Input the image OCID for the Cloud Manager
 * Create a Mount Target for a File System

 ### Prerequisites
-My Oracle Support (MOS) account credentials.
-* User ID
-* Password
+* Keys generated in Lab 1, Step 8

 ## **STEP 1**: Uploading SSH public key